Last Updated on 2 days by traveldrafts

 - Takeshi’s Castle: a large number of contestants face a series of crazy and often physically demanding challenges with the ultimate goal of storming the castle

-The shows are designed to entertain, be ridiculous, eccentric, and be funny.
+The shows are designed to entertain, be ridiculous, eccentric, and funny.

 Video Games